Study, meditate on, and discuss the Dharma in virtual community.

 - is willing to commit time and energy to actively engage in the program.

 During the course, we strongly encourage you to live within the five precepts: to abandon killing, stealing, unwise or unkind sexual expression, lying, and taking intoxicants.
-At participants’ request, we offer the opportunity to formally take refuge and the five precepts in a ceremony.

 SAFE Course Descriptions